Our model in detail

 The entrepreneur also receives a solar-powered phone.
 This phone is used for educating clients, promoting new products and ordering new stock.
 The Healthy Entrepreneurs team can also use the phone to monitor the entrepreneurs’ activity.

 One thing that sets the Healthy Entrepreneurs model apart is the management of our own end-to-end distribution chain.
 We buy reliable products as cheaply as possible and deliver them directly to the entrepreneurs on site via a local depot.

-Over 2 billion people worldwide living in remote or isolated village, have no access to basic healthcare.
-The poorest of the poor lack quality medicines, health products, and education.
-The distance to products and services makes them particularly vulnerable.
+Over 2 billion people worldwide live in remote or isolated villages and have no access to basic healthcare.
+They lack quality medicines, health products and education, and the distance to products and services makes them particularly vulnerable.
 Due to a lack of knowledge, people are unable to make well-informed decisions about their own health and that of their children.
 They frequently depend on the local black market for expensive medicines, which are often counterfeit.

 The last-mile distribution model enables Healthy Entrepreneurs to unlock remote communities with access to basis healthcare.
 Healthy Entrepreneurs proves that medical care in remote areas is possible and we have made it cheaper, more effective and more sustainable.

 Founder of Healthy Entrepreneurs

 “In some places in the world, human tragedies are everyday occurrences.
 Take for example the remote village in Burundi I visited a few years ago.
 Even in the 21st century, people in this village had no clean drinking water or electricity.
 Their children had to walk an hour each day to reach the nearest school.
 Girls were getting pregnant much too young and children and women were getting sick and even dying from easily preventable diseases.